What is Adjuvant Therapy?

 Adjuvant therapy is treatment designed to reduce the chances of cancer coming back after a primary treatment, such as surgery.

-Many kidney cancer patients are surprised to learn that they won’t be getting additional treatment (such as chemotherapy or radiation) after surgery for a primary tumor.
+Many kidney cancer patients are surprised to learn that they won’t be getting additional treatment (such as chemotherapy or radiation) after surgery for a localized primary tumor.
 In kidney cancer, research is ongoing to develop better treatments to help prevent or delay recurrence for patients who are considered to be at high risk.

 Currently, there is one FDA approved adjuvant treatments for patients at high risk of recurrent kidney cancer.
 There are also multiple clinical trials that are open and enrolling.
 These treatments need to be initiated within a specific time period following surgery (usually no longer than three months).

 The chart below lists treatment options available for adjuvant, neoadjuvant and preoperative therapy for kidney cancer.
 If you’ve recently been diagnosed with kidney cancer that is confined to the kidney, ask your doctor about your risk of recurrence and whether you might be a candidate for this type of therapy.

 - Preventative treatment given after surgery is called adjuvant therapy.